Bomus material: Ideal customer profile template, ICP checklist and survey template .

 The question is how you can deliver that value?

-The answer: by helping your target audience to handle existing challenges.
+The answer: by helping your target audience handle existing challenges.

 This is a very important element which not so many companies focus on.

-When you figure out what objections and doubts your ideal customers have, you can update your content, sales pages, ads, case studies and lead nurturing sequence to overcome them beforehand.
+When you figure out what objections and doubts your ideal customers have, you can update your content, sales pages, ads, case studies, lead nurturing program and provide helpful solutions to overcome them beforehand.

 The step by step process how to create an ideal customer profile